-The college generates a significant amount of revenue through the collection of student fees and examination fees.
-The fees collected are deposited in the bank, and the interest earned on these deposits is utilized to support the various programs offered by the college.
+A substantial portion of revenue is generated through student fees and examination fees.
+These fees are securely deposited in the bank, and the interest accrued on these deposits is utilized to support various programs offered by the college.

-Alumni
+Alumni Support

-The alumni/ae of our institution sponsor the educational expenses of some of our students.

-Society of Francis Xavier

-The Jesuit Educational Support is a prominent scholarship programme offered by our society to students who have been identified by the faculty and screened by the scholarship committee.
+The alumni/ae of our institution generously sponsor the educational expenses of some students.
+The Society of Francis Xavier, through the Jesuit Educational Support scholarship program, provides financial assistance to students identified by the faculty and screened by the scholarship committee